Chat with us

 One prominent factor that can limit your ED obligation is a lack of affordability.
 For example, in the event you receive an insufficient offer of financial aid after you're accepted to the school, you may have cause for choosing to decline the ED school's offer and entertain offers from other schools.
 If push comes to shove, financial hardship offers almost the only strong premise there is for backing out of an ED commitment.

-However, it's crucial to have an open discussion with the financial aid office to explore all options before making a final decision.
+However, it's crucial to have an open discussion with the financial aid office to explore all options before making a final decision about whether to honor your commitment or move on.

 “Students who have applied for financial aid will receive an estimated financial aid package at the time of admission.
 The same financial aid is available to students whether they are admitted through our Early Decision or Regular Decision program.
 If admitted [ED], you must withdraw all other applications and accept our offer of admission.
 Only students who, after consultation with Financial Aid and Educational Financing, cite financial reasons for not attending will be released from the Early Decision agreement.”